 You can adjust the amount of whiskey you use in the marshmallows up or down to suit your taste, as long as you adjust the amount of water by the same amount.
 If you want to make these homemade marshmallows kid-friendly (or you're avoiding alcohol), I've got you covered - just substitute juice or water for the spirits.
 Flavor the marshmallows with 1 teaspoon of vanilla extract or ¼ teaspoon of another extract flavor after all the whipping is done.

 You want to make sure you whip enough air into your whiskey marshmallows, otherwise they come out more chewy than fluffy.
 On my first attempt I only whipped the mixture for 6 minutes, and they came out flat.
-Be patient and whip, whip, and whip some more!
+Be patient - whip, whip, and whip some more!

 Recipe